UK Customer Services0330 880 3600

 Consulates General in: Atlanta, Boston, Buffalo, Chicago, Dallas, Denver, Detroit, Los Angeles, Miami, Minneapolis, San Francisco and Seattle.

 Most visits to Canada are trouble-free but you should be aware of the global risk of indiscriminate international terrorist attacks, which could be against civilian targets, including places frequented by foreigners.
-This advice is based on information provided by the Foreign and Commonwealth Office in the UK.
+This advice is based on information provided by the Foreign, Commonwealth & Development Office in the UK.
 It is correct at time of publishing.
 As the situation can change rapidly, visitors are advised to contact the following organizations for the latest travel advice:

 Tel: (0845) 850 2829.